-What do you think of, when I say the word Impediment.
+What do you think of, when I say the word Impediment to make an agile team.
 I know most of the agile/scrum teams are familiar with this term.

-Agile teams normally fails to deliver fast due to a lot of impediments.
+Ekipa.co – Agile teams normally fail to deliver fast due to a lot of impediments.
 Some of these impediments are visible, while most of them are not.
-Let’s try to find out how we can deal with these impediments in our team.
+Let’s try to find out how to make an agile team with these impediments.

 So let’s talk about noticing and listing down the impediments.
-When we talk about agile, Scrum is a great framework to deal with it.
+When we talk about how to make an agile team, Scrum is a great framework to deal with it.

-This third questions is what we are talking about here.
-Do you think we are answering this 3rd question efficiently and effectively ?
-I have noticed that normally people tend to mention the big impediments like broken machines, but those small ones we had talked about earlier, those don’t get mentioned in that question in a proper way right ?
-Do you think it’s not an impediment to you or not just worth mentioning it ?
+This third question is what we are talking about here.
+Do you think we are answering this 3rd question efficiently and effectively?
+I have noticed that normally people tend to mention the big impediments like broken machines, but those small ones we had talked about earlier, don’t get mentioned in that question in a proper way right?
+Do you think it’s not an impediment to you or not just worth mentioning it?

-I agree standup’s are still a good place to notice impediments though if you listen to the language that people use you will get even more attention to the actual impediments of your team.
+I agree standups are still a good place to notice impediments though if you listen to the language that people use you will get even more attention to the actual impediments of your team.
 Let me just go through a small standup example.
-I am trying to mimic a standup conversation happening in one of my team:
+I am trying to mimic a standup conversation happening with one of my team:

 Dev 1: I’m busy with the portfolio page on our Web site and I’m still waiting for Vinu to finish the images.
 I assume he will give it to me before end of the day.